Top Tips – How to improve energy efficiency at home and reduce bills

 Consider cavity wall insulation

-Cavity wall insulation is highly recommended in a lot of these circumstances, as sometimes insulation has become aged or damaged over long periods of time.
+Cavity wall insulation is highly recommended in a lot of these circumstances.
+Sometimes insulation becomes aged or damaged over long periods of time, so having a home warranty in place is highly recommended to help cover the costs of any professional work you may need doing to it.

 Having good working insulation is so important because unlike heating which simply produces warm air, it retains the warmth inside of the home.
 Because of this, you won’t have to turn your heating as high, or for as long.
 Therefore it makes the energy rating in your home better.
 This is not only good for your bank account and the environment, but it’ll improve your Energy Performance Certificate too.
 And so if you ever plan to sell, your home will go up in value.
 The more you know!